Puppies For Sale Online

 What to look for when buying a puppy online

 The first thing to look for when buying a puppy online is to see if they are a licensed breeder.
 By law, the breeder’s license number must be displayed on the advertisement.
 If there is no license number, look for evidence that the advertiser has bred the puppies themselves.
-In England, under Lucy’s Law, puppies must be sold directly by the breeder rather than by a third party seller.
+Under Lucy’s Law, puppies must be sold directly by the breeder rather than by a third party seller.

 Check to see what age the puppies are and the age at which they will be sold.
 Puppies cannot be sold until they are at least eight weeks old.
 However, to give you enough time to find the right puppy, it’s best to arrange to visit a litter of puppies when they are 4-6 weeks old, rather than when they are ready to go.
 You can then pick up your puppy when they are 8 weeks old, having given yourself a few weeks to get ready for your new arrival.

-Check to see if the puppies been microchipped.
+Check to see if the puppies have been microchipped.
 By law, puppies must be microchipped by eight weeks of age, before they leave the breeder.
 You will then need to update the details of the microchip to show that you are the registered owner.

 Questions to ask when buying a puppy online